 Prizes in startup competitions could appear in many shapes or forms.
 Some winnings only entitle you to recognition.
 In such a case, you may receive a certification.

-Well… on the other side of the spectrum, I’ve seen competitions where the prize was an investment of $1M!
+Well… on the other side of the spectrum, I’ve seen competitions where 1st prize was an investment of $1M!

 Notice that even when the prize is an investment, it is subject to terms and conditions, in similar with any investment.
 Supposedly those are favorable terms, though…

-The winner either accept the terms, or you let go the investment… Anyway, this should be the least of your concerns right now… Lets focus on how to win.
-We’ll discuss negotiating the term sheet at another time.
+In the case of investment, the winner either accept the terms, or lets go of the investment… Anyway, this should be the least of your concerns right now… Lets focus on how to win.
+We’d discuss negotiating the term sheet at another time…

 So what are prizes likely to be?
-Below are prizes awarded in various startup competitions I took part in.
+Below is a list of prizes which were awarded in various startup competitions which I took part in.